 It’s located on the southern front range in Pueblo County, Colorado, and is home to 518 residents as of 2020.
 Modern-day Beulah offers a post office, general store, coffee shop, two restaurants, and several novelty stores to explore.

 As one of the first settlements in the Wet Mountains, Beulah’s history is seen by the petroglyphs and artifacts left behind in the area’s many caves.
 These came from the Native American tribes who passed through many years ago.

 After the tribes left the area, it wasn’t until 1840 that settlers rediscovered the valley town and referred to it as Fisher’s Hole.
 The name Beulah eventually won as the permanent name among community members, referring to the biblical term for “married”.

 Another mark of a group that passed through the area is found east of town, along State Highway 78.
 Here, you can find evidence of the Confederate Army troops’ headquarters, who were stationed in Beulah.
 They favored the area because they thought it was rich in gold.

-Wet Mountains – As a small sub-range of the Sangre de Cristo Mountains, the Wet Mountains are the oldest mountain ranges in Colorado.
+Wet Mountains – As a small sub-range of the Sangre de Cristo Mountains, the Wet Mountains are the oldest mountain range in Colorado.
 The area offers ample outdoor recreation throughout its deep valleys and mountainous terrain.
 For those willing to challenge themselves, hiking to the top of the Wet Mountains provides remarkable views of the Sangre de Cristo Mountains out west.

 Pueblo Mountain Park – Just south of downtown Beulah is the Pueblo Mountain Park, which offers 611 acres of outdoor space, a lodge, amphitheater, hiking trails, ropes course, and more.
-The area is ideal for group retreats and weekend getaways.
+The space is ideal for group retreats and weekend getaways.

 Activities in Beulah